 My preference is to use metal filters, number 4 metal filters are great for Bonavita drippers.
 But I don’t like clear coffee, my favorite brews are espresso and Turkish.

-A coffee brewed in the Bonavita immersion dripper reminds me of Turkish, but without the specific mud layer at the end of the cup.
+A coffee brewed in the Bonavita immersion dripper reminds me of Turkish coffee, but without the specific mud layer at the end of the cup.
 It’s also hotter than Turkish, which needs to settle for almost a minute before you can drink it.
 By that time coffee is already tepid.

 Brewing with Bonavita Dripper